panzerdp/voca/README.md

 npm install voca
 ```

+You can require the entire library or individual functions.

-Then use the CommonJS format:
+Use the CommonJS format:

 ```javascript
 var v = require('voca');
 v.trim(' Hello World! ');